glitchgod0/GH6-Proto-Patch/README.md

 ## Notes
 This mod is incapatible with saves from the base game.
 This is due to the venue additions.
 > [!CAUTION]
-> Avoid running the GH6 prototype on Xbox Live, This has a high risk of a console and even an account ban
+> Avoid running the GH6 prototype on Xbox Live, This has a high risk of a console ban and even an account ban